 One was drawn to Metamorphosis on the grounds that it showed a good deal of promise.
 For one, it had a Hungarian director and was shot in Hungary.
 A Countess Bathory film that comes with the advantage of being made by a people who have the history and culture, as well as makes use of the countryside and locales where the events took place, offers something that any other Elizabeth Bathory film would be hard-pressed to beat.
 This immediately gives the production far more authenticity than any Hollywood attempt to recreate the historical period would.

 Only Metamorphosis ends up being made by Jeno Hodi, a director who is elsewhere known for thriller and action movie video-fodder hackwork like Deadly Obsession (1989), American Kickboxer 2 (1993), Fatal Choice (1995), Triplecross (1995) and Black Sea Raid (1997).
-After an historical prologue, about the first thing that Hodi has done is to promptly move the story to the present-day and fill the central roles with alternately blandly pretty boy and crassly annoying American twentysomethings.
+(Since this, Hodi abandoned directing and works as a producer of Hungarian films)..
+After an historical prologue, about the first thing that Hodi has done is to promptly move the story to the present-day and filled the central roles with alternately blandly pretty boy and crassly annoying American twentysomethings.
 In almost no time at all, Metamorphosis heads down into extremely bad movie territory.
 Jeno Hodi’s direction, put plainly, is terrible – there is zero conviction to anything that happens throughout the film.
 Though Hodi has lived in the US for a number of years and has made an effort to bring in an American on script, the dialogue does not feel like anything that a native American-speaker would say.

 The point that Metamorphosis goes from bad to abysmal is in the last fifth or so of the running time when Christopher Lambert is revealed to be the real bad guy.
 There are ghastly lines: “What do you want?” to which Lambert replies, “Only to kill you and drink your blood.
 Is that too much to ask?”
 It’s a line that might have emerged okay with an actor who could present it with a modicum of threat, but instead Lambert’s delivery is posturing camp.
 In the 1980s and early 90s, Lambert was an A-list name but since then has appeared in a great many bad B-action movies.
 However, Metamorphosis would have to be the single worst performance that Christopher Lambert has ever given.
 He is completely dreadful and his campy performance reduces a potentially interesting series of scenes where he addresses a number of vampire myths, at the same time as he is taunting victims, into something that resembles grand burlesque.
 His character has been written in for the express purpose of deconstructing vampire cliches.
 The part is written and played as a bored, world-weary vampire – but then we laughably learn that Lambert has only been a vampire for two days.
 Here the script also blatantly cheats, letting us think in the early scenes that Lambert is simply a relative who is upset at the way the superstitious locals treat his brother.